-Pelosi urges GOP to ‘come to the table’ and continue talks on small business
+Pelosi urges GOP to ‘come to the table’ and continue talks on small-business funds

 Pelosi’s remarks, in an interview with The Washington Post, left the request by Treasury Secretary Steven Mnuchin in jeopardy, with the speaker prepared to wait on action in the House until Republicans move closer to her position.
-She is calling for changes to the GOP proposal plus another $250 billion that would benefit hospitals and states as they seek to increase testing and buy supplies.
+She is calling for changes to the GOP proposal plus an additional $250 billion that would benefit hospitals and states as they seek to increase testing and buy supplies.

 Pelosi (D-Calif.) also expressed outrage about President Trump’s ousting of two inspectors general in the past week, a pattern that the president’s critics say is a direct assault on one of the pillars of good governance.

-But her work this week has been dominated by the political tug of war with Republicans over support for small businesses.
+But her work this week has been dominated by the political tug-of-war with Republicans over support for small businesses.

 “I have said very clearly: What they are proposing will not get unanimous consent in the House.
 There is no reason why they cannot come to the table and see the value of what we are offering,” Pelosi said, speaking by phone from San Francisco and referring to the Democrats’ counter to Mnuchin.
 “You cannot expect us to ossify inequality in access to capital as we try to fight the coronavirus.”

-Senate Majority Leader Mitch McConnell (R-Ky.) nonetheless plans to move ahead on Thursday and will attempt to approve Mnuchin’s plan by unanimous consent, a dynamic where legislation can pass as long as individual senators do not object.
+Senate Majority Leader Mitch McConnell (R-Ky.) nonetheless plans to move ahead on Thursday and will attempt to approve Mnuchin’s plan by unanimous consent, a dynamic by which legislation can pass as long as individual senators do not object.

-When asked if Senate Democrats should object, Pelosi said she always avoids meddling in the affairs of the other congressional chamber, but reiterated that she finds Mnuchin’s request deeply flawed.
+When asked whether Senate Democrats should object, Pelosi said she always avoids meddling in the affairs of the other congressional chamber but reiterated that she finds Mnuchin’s request deeply flawed.

 “I’m just telling you what the House will do,” she said.